paulbuis/CS121_SortedLists/README.md

 the dictionary file we are using.
 Changing the ordering should have little effect on the TreeSet.

-Be prepared to answer the following 3 questions with the instructor:
+Be prepared to answer any of the following 4 questions with the instructor (his choice):

-1. So, imagine we had a much smaller set to search, would this tend to favor a `HashSet` or a `TreeSet` ?
+1. So, imagine we had a much smaller set to search, would this tend to favor choosing a `HashSet` or a `TreeSet` ?

-2. Similarly, imagine we had a much smaller set to search, would this tend to favor a `HashSet` or a `TreeSet` ?
+2. Similarly, imagine we had a much smaller set to search, would this tend to favor choosing a `HashSet` or a `TreeSet` ?

-3. Finally, suppose we had objects of a type other than `String` to sort that had no easy way to compare (for example: latitude, longitude pairs), would this tend to favor choosing to use a `HashSet` or a `TreeSet` ?
+3. Suppose we had objects of a type other than `String` to sort that had no easy way to compare (for example: latitude, longitude pairs), would this tend to favor choosing to use a `HashSet` or a `TreeSet` ?

+4. Initialization of the search structure requires both I/O and constructing the search structure.
+Which of the two dominates?
+   In particular, if we could construct things much faster, would it make a big impact on the total time of initializing?

 ## Fun Experiment